rashmisubhash/instalily-casestudy/readme.md

 4. **Graceful degradation for unknown models**
 - If model is not in local compatibility data, agent does not over-claim fit.
 - It provides clarification and likely alternatives with explicit verification messaging.

+5. **Structured output contract**
+- All responses conform to Pydantic schemas for stable frontend rendering and safer integration.

 ### Confidence Formula (Implemented)
 The router uses a weighted score and thresholds to drive route selection.
 This gives measurable uncertainty handling instead of binary pass/fail routing.